- Darren Hickling

 Last year, I became frustrated with the limitations of my blog.
 I wanted it to better showcase my development skills with my own theme, a slideshow-style CV, interactive charts, and other cool features.
 Doing so within WordPress did not appeal, so I decided to use Umbraco, which I was enjoying using on a project at the time It didn't take long to cobble together a pretty decent CMS structure, with a blog and projects, charts, and a half-decent theme.

 The trouble is perfecting the whole package.
 Half-decent is not good enough, and perfection takes too long!
-I think PHP sucks, but the huge WordPress ecosystem provides plenty of ways to assemble a great site.
+I dislike php, but the huge WordPress ecosystem provides plenty of ways to assemble a great site.
 After much thought, it transpired that what I really cared about was an excellent blogging platform to produce a great site which links to resources elsewhere, like my code pens, language tests, and even the board of want.
 Those platforms are built specifically to do one thing and one thing well, so reinventing flimsy alternatives for exact control was a terrible alternative.
 An interactive CV would be great, but spending more time perfecting that LinkedIn profile and kicking off the sharing of past presentations helped further my career more immediately.

 A recommendation always helps, so when the wife raved about her recent trial of Squarespace, I had to see I immediately found the interface both fast and intuitive, and had very quickly assembled a replacement for my original site.
 The site it creates is also quick, looks great thanks to the polished, responsive design, and the built-in CDN service for assets really impressed.

 Now to Start Blogging Again